 \section{Comparison between GRPO and IGPO}

 Algorithm~\autoref{alg:grpo-vs-igpo} illustrates the algorithmic flow of IGPO (right) and GRPO (left).
-The key steps corresponding to each algorithm are highlighted with the same color font to visually highlight the differences: yellow for reward calculation, green for advantage estimation, blue for advantage accumulation and assignment, and purple for policy optimization.
+The key steps corresponding to each algorithm are highlighted with the same color font to visually highlight the differences: yellow for reward calculation, green for discounted/advantage estimation, blue for credit assignment, and purple for policy optimization.
 In terms of reward calculation, IGPO constructs dense turn-level rewards through incremental information gain.
-For advantage estimation, both IGPO and GRPO use Group Normalization.
-Regarding advantage accumulation and allocation, GRPO directly assigns the outcome-based advantage to all tokens of the current output, while IGPO further computes the cumulative discounted advantage, capturing long-horizon information and performing turn-level reward assignment.
-In policy optimization, IGPO achieves more efficient and effective optimization by maximizing the turn-level cumulative discounted advantages.
+For discounted return/advantage estimation, GRPO performs group-wise normalization, whereas IGPO performs group-wise normalization followed by discounted accumulation.
+Regarding credit assignment, GRPO directly assigns the outcome-based advantage to all tokens of the current output, while IGPO performs turn-level credit assignment.
+In policy optimization, IGPO achieves efficient and effective optimization by maximizing the turn-level discounted returns.